-As you get to know my story through my classes, workshops or my writings, you will find similarities with your own life experiences, that might invoke a sense of déjà vu!
+As you get to know my story through my classes, workshops, storytelling sessions or my writings, you might find many fragments of my journey relatable and perhaps give you a sense of Deja vu!

-I found my roots in yoga and meditation at a young age, watching my father do his daily yoga and breathing practices in India and maintain discipline even as he traveled across the world.
-However, my own journey began many years ago, in an effort to find mental and physical well-being and exploring a manageable work-life balance.
+I found my roots in yoga and meditation at a young age watching my father do his daily yoga and breathing practices in India, and maintain discipline even as he traveled across the world.
+However, my own journey began many years ago, in an effort to find mental and physical well-being, while trying to find a manageable work-life balance.
 With the loss of my mother in 2012, the pressures of work as a biologist & researcher and my intention to raise my boys with perfection, the negative effects of stress consumed me.
 Physically, I experienced weight gain, digestive and sleep issues and mentally, I was distracted and restless.

 Physical, mental and emotional wellness requires constant self-reflection.
-With passing time, it dawned on me that balance in life would come with a shift in my perceptions about life's challenges.
+With passing time, it dawned on me that balance in life requires a shift in perceptions about life.
 This is when yoga presented itself!
-Change in attitude came with self-discipline, guidance from knowledgeable teachers and my willingness to move the needle to a positive mindset.
+The change in my attitude was not easy.
+It demanded self-discipline, guidance from knowledgeable teachers and my willingness to move the needle to a positive mindset.
+Eventually, it became a habit to pay attention to life happening in "the present moment. "

-Life is full of mysteries that unfold, when we become curious.
-I keep my inquisitiveness alive by reading, traveling, exploring cultures and engaging in diverse conversations.
-I am blogger, storyteller, wanderer at heart, artist and an aspiring Veena player (Indian classical instrument).
+Curious and eager to learn, I keep my inquisitiveness alive by reading, traveling, exploring cultures and engaging in diverse conversations.
+I am blogger, storyteller, wanderer at heart and an artist!

 “It is good to love many things, for therein lies the true strength, and whosoever loves much performs much, and can accomplish much, and what is done in love is well done.”– Vincent Van Gogh